hoanhan101/links/README.md

 ## Other interesting reads

 [Go training](https://github.com/ardanlabs/gotraining)
-A of of insights on Go language itself as well as design philosophy, correctness, performance and difference trade offs.
+> A of of insights on Go language itself as well as design philosophy, correctness, performance and
+> difference trade offs.
+They also have good reading resources to reinforce the materials.

 [Code to Read When Learning Go](https://www.somethingsimilar.com/2013/12/26/code-to-read-when-learning-go/)